StevenJLarge/hmm/README.md

 ### Signal Processing

 The `infer` submodule can also be used for the purposes of signal processing: given a valid estimate of the model parameters, how can we best estimate the hidden state value, given the observations.
 There are two distinct domains of application, first would be prediction in real time, where only observations in the past are available for inferring the current hidden state (this would use the so-called forward-filtered estiamte).
 There is also an _ex post_ approach, which uses the entirety of observations from a given period of time to estimate the hidden state at a particular point within that time period.
-This is the so-called Bayesian smoothec estiamte of the hidden state.
+This is the so-called Bayesian smoothed estiamte of the hidden state.

+Mathematically, if we denote $Y^t \equiv \{ y_0, y_1, \cdots, y_t \}$ as the sequence of observations from tie $t=0$ up to time $t$, then for a total trajectory length of $T$, the forward filter and Bayesian smoothed estimate are calculating

+$$
+p(x_t | Y^t) \quad \to \qquad \text{\sf Forward-filter} \\

+\, \\

+p(x_t | Y^T) \quad \to \quad \text{\sf Bayesian smoother}
+$$

+where, $x_t$ is the hidden state at time $t$.

 Quantitatively the forward filter and Bayesian smoothed estimates of a given HMM sequence of observations can be calculated in the following way: